Setting the Voice Setting Screen

 Settings when Disabled (No)

-The system processes records in sequence and halts the ingestion process if it encounters an improperly formatted record, such as one with an unclosed quote.
+The system processes records in sequence and halts the ingestion process if it encounters an improperly formatted record, such as one with an unclosed quotation mark.

 This causes the ingestion to fail at the problematic record, preventing any further records from being processed.